Pazemo/docs/source/index.html.md

 - Power your cross-border and domestic payouts with a single API integration.
 - Pay out directly to bank accounts or email recipients.
-- Monitor payments received to your Pazemo local bank details (AUD, EUR, GBP, NZD, USD, PLN).
+- Monitor payments received to your Pazemo local bank details (IDR, USD, SGD, MYR, EUR).
 - Get statements for balance reconciliation and accounting purposes.
 - Fully automate transfer creation and track statuses.
 - Always get the mid-market exchange and our low cost transparent fees.